 In short: If you are not yet talented, but want to be, we cannot accept you into this role, as we cannot teach you.
-In a nutshell, we are fish-nerds, not creatives.
+In a nutshell, we are scientists and dive instructors, not creatives.

 If you are a student we expect you will:

 - Inform us before you come what your university or college expects of us in terms of evaluation and tutoring.